 We are passionate about recognising older people’s skills and developing their capacity as volunteers.
 We follow an asset-based community development approach, supporting older people themselves to develop groups and activities based on their needs.

 - Several sheltered schemes across the city running activities funded through our Healthy Neighbourhood Fund.
-I need to do an HNF page to link to

-- Some neighbourhoods have their own community run lunch clubs and activity groups for 50+.I need to do a page on grassroots groups activity across all neighbourhoods instead of neighbourhood pages.
+- Some neighbourhoods have their own community run lunch clubs and activity groups for 50+.

 A Dementia Friendly Guide for Community Groups and Organisations